-- (1) The President - (a) must advise the Minister of the nature of any paid employment or professional work undertaken outside the President's duties as President or a member of the Tribunal; and - (b) must not engage in any such employment or work if the Minister informs the member that, in the Minister's opinion, to do so would or may conflict with the proper performance of the President's duties as President or a member of the Tribunal. - (2) A Deputy President, senior member or ordinary member -

-- (a) must advise the President of the nature of any paid employment or professional work undertaken outside the member's duties as a member of the Tribunal; and - (b) must not engage in any such employment or work if the President informs the member that, in the President's opinion, to do so would or may conflict with the proper performance of the member's duties of office.
+- (1) The President - (a) must advise the Minister of the nature of any paid employment or professional work undertaken outside the President's duties as President or a member of the Tribunal; and - (b) must not engage in any such employment or work if the Minister informs the member that, in the Minister's opinion, to do so would or may conflict with the proper performance of the President's duties as President or a member of the Tribunal. - (2) A Deputy President, senior member or ordinary member - s.
+53 Part 3 - Part 3 - Membership and Staff of Tribunal (a) must advise the President of the nature of any paid employment or professional work undertaken outside the member's duties as a member of the Tribunal; and (b) must not engage in any such employment or work if the President informs the member that, in the President's opinion, to do so would or may conflict with the proper performance of the member's duties of office.